imintust/1131_robotics-EX/README.md

 Training course - ESPSON and ABB robots

 # 113 Introduction to Robotics Tutorial
-## ME4609301 Mechanical Engineering Department, Taiwan-Paraquay Polytechnic University
+## (add course code here) Mechanical Engineering Department, Taiwan-Paraquay Polytechnic University
-## SI5302701 Graduate Institute of Intelligent Manufacturing Tech., NTUST.
+## (add course code here) Graduate Institute of Intelligent Manufacturing Tech., NTUST.
 :bulb: In this class, the students can learn the basics of manipulating industrial robot arms (EPSON robot) operation.
 The class introduces two types of robots 6-Axis robots.
 The main subjects include Introduction to Industrial Robot Arm, Software and Simulation, Calibration and Alignment, I/O port Communication, Human-machine interface (HMI), and Machine vision.
 Ultimately, the students can design an automatic work cell with the robot.
 ## :beginner: Exercises and resources
 - Basic and Challenging tasks: (by team)